mehulagg/gitlab_test/doc/install/installation.md

    sudo apt-get install -y postgresql postgresql-client libpq-dev postgresql-contrib
    ```

-1. Start the postgre service and confirm that the service is up and running:
+1. Start the postgre service and confirm that the service is running:

    ```shell
    sudo service postgresql start